OAM321/Oracle-Database-setup/README.md

 SQL Database Schema Project

 Overview
 This project showcases my expertise in SQL database design and management.
 It consists of a set of SQL scripts that define tables, relationships, and constraints for a database schema.
+It consists of drop table statements as well.
 The schema is designed to represent a fictional company's data management system, including information about regions, countries, warehouses, employees, products, customers, orders, and inventories.

 Features
 Database Design: The SQL scripts define a comprehensive database schema with normalized tables, ensuring efficient data storage and retrieval.